sindresorhus/sindresorhus.github.com/data/apps/velja.md

 - Removes tracking parameters on clicked and copied links
 - You can open copied links from the menu bar menu
 - You can press a keyboard shortcut to use an alternative browser for a specific link
-- Open link in private Safari window
+- Open links in a private Safari window
 - Available in the App Store
 - Sandboxed (more secure)
 - Shortcuts support